Stewardship & Safety

 Preparedness and Safety -

 Weather, terrain, and conditions can change quickly in the mountains.
 Every trek includes a focus on preparation, from proper gear to route awareness.
-Guides carry basic safety equipment, but hikers are responsible for their own decisions in the backcountry.
+Participants are responsible for bringing appropriate gear and equipment for conditions.
+Van Isle Treks may carry general-use equipment, but this does not replace individual responsibility.

 Community and Respect -

-We welcome like minded adventurers who value nature, safety, and respect for one another.
-By working together, we keep trails open, safe, and sustainable for generations to come.
+We welcome like minded adventurers who value nature and respect for one another.
+By working together, we keep trails open, respected and sustainable for generations to come.

-Van Isle Treks is committed to making outdoor experiences both inspiring and responsible.
-Stewardship is not just a guideline, it is the heart of what we do.
+Van Isle Treks is committed to creating outdoor experiences that are both inspiring and responsible.
+Stewardship is not just a guideline, it is the heart of how we operate.